danielsaurus/jotsanddoodles/meta/pending-post-ideas.md

 * Get bored with technology, get excited about what it can do
 * Finding things you love lets you stop searching, free up that cognitive space
 * The care of craftsmanship in your own health
+* Transition from nvALT to MediaWiki for reference archives